ickc/pantable/README.md

 CSV Tables in Markdown: Pandoc Filter for CSV Tables
 ====================================================

-This allows CSV tables, optionally containing markdown syntax (enabled by default), to be put in markdown as a fenced code blocks.
+This allows CSV tables, optionally containing markdown syntax (disabled by default), to be put in markdown as a fenced code blocks.

 Example
 =======

-This won’t work on GitHub’s markdown rendering nor PyPI.
-See the README in [GitHub-pages](https://ickc.github.io/pantable/).
+Also see the README in [GitHub Pages](https://ickc.github.io/pantable/).
 There’s a [LaTeX output](https://ickc.github.io/pantable/README.pdf) too.

     ```table
     ---